Specific performance

 Specific performance is an equitable remedy in the law of contract, in which a court issues an order requiring a party to perform a specific act, such as to complete performance of a contract.
 It is typically available in the sale of land law, but otherwise is not generally available if damages are an appropriate alternative.
 Specific performance is almost never available for contracts of personal service, although performance may also be ensured through the threat of proceedings for contempt of court.

-An injunction, often concerning confidential information or real property, is a type or subset of specific performance and is one of the more commonly used forms of specific performance.
-While specific performance can be in the form of any type of forced action, it is usually to complete a previously established transaction, thus being the most effective remedy in protecting the expectation interest of the innocent party to a contract.
-It is usually the opposite of a prohibitory injunction, but there are mandatory injunctions that have a similar effect to specific performance and these kinds of distinctions are often difficult to apply in practice or even illusory.

 At common law, a claimant's rights were limited to an award of damages.
 Later, the court of equity developed the remedy of specific performance instead, should damages prove inadequate.
 Specific performance is often guaranteed through the remedy of a right of possession, giving the plaintiff the right to take possession of the property in dispute.

 As with all equitable remedies, orders of specific performance are discretionary, so their availability depends on their appropriateness in the circumstances.
 Such orders are granted when damages are not an adequate remedy and in some specific cases such as land (which is regarded as unique).

+When damages are not an adequate remedy

+There are a variety of reasons why courts do not grant specific performance as a remedy.
+The primary one is when monetary damages are an adequate remedy, but specific performance may still be denied on other grounds even when damages are not adequate.
+Damages may be inadequate for a variety of reasons, including the inability to accurately assess damages.

+Uniqueness and unavailability of a substitute

+Specific performance is commonly sought and ordered when contracts for the sale of land (or interests in land) as each piece of land is unique and relatively hard to substitute for another.

+Due to their uniqueness and non-substitutability, antiques and works of art have been the subject of specific performance, as have contracts to sell rare ships or lease particularly rare aircraft.
+In some specific commercial circumstances, where it would be impossible for a claimant buyer to purchase goods from any other supplier, specific performance may also be ordered, as in Sky Petroleum Ltd v VIP Petroleum Ltd.

+Specific performance is generally unavailable to enforce the transfer of shares or stocks that are traded freely on public markets, but has been used to order transfers of shares that are not generally available.

-Exceptional circumstances
+Other circumstances

 An order of specific performance is generally not granted if any of the following is true: